josephmate/OdinCodeBrowser/README.md

 However, sometimes you'll pick a class that does not have a path to HashMap :(.

 # Alternatives
 Your Java IDE can do a much better job.
-As I was write this project, I use Intellij to navigate from my projects code to the code of the projects I depend on.
+As I write this project, I use Intellij to navigate from my project's code to the code of the projects I depend on.
 The experience is so much better in the IDE and you should use that.
 If you are already using your IDE, keep using it!

 If you don't use an IDE then github provides some support for navigating code without any extra effort.
 Just commit your code as you normally do and github updates the navigation.

 The two features together that sets Odin apart from an IDE and GitHub:
 1. [x] sharing links to the code (can't do this in an IDE).
-Since it's webpage, this means you can use it on low memory devices like your phone!
+Since it's a web page, this means you can use it on low memory devices like your phone!
 2. [x] can link to the dependant sources as well (github can't do this)